Honda Went to the Drawing Board and Out Came the New Pilot

 Entering the third generation of the Pilot, Honda chose to take advantage of some serious redesign needs.
 This SUV takes some of the same path as many of the other new vehicles coming out for 2016 by adding greater rigidity with aluminum parts.
 This helps to not only offer the structural strength increase desired but also gives the Pilot a weight loss of as much as 300 pounds.
 Even though the new Pilot will actually come in larger than the used SUV the weight has been reduced; a new phenomenon in the automotive world.

 Adding to the new structural integrity, the platform is the same unibody one used by the Odyssey and Ridgeline to help give the stronger overall frame with less materials.
-Of course the frame and body are not all that has changed, the new Pilot will be powered by a new 3.5-liter V6 engine with direct injection, cylinder deactivation, and the start-stop feature to help improve the fuel mileage.
+Of course the frame and body are not all that has changed, the New Honda Pilot will be powered by a new 3.5-liter V6 engine with direct injection, cylinder deactivation, and the start-stop feature to help improve the fuel mileage.
 This will be attached to a new set of transmissions which includes a six-speed automatic and a nine-speed automatic in the higher trim levels.
 A first for the Pilot will be the option for 20-inch wheels giving a larger footprint to this SUV.

 Having the new engine gives the Pilot a power output that is expected to be in the neighborhood of 278 horsepower and 252 lb.-ft. of torque.
 The fuel efficiency is also expected to increase significantly, making this new Pilot extremely affordable to drive.